L3MON4D3/LuaSnip/DOC.md

 The above necessiates a differentiation between `unknown` and `unset` variables:

-For Luasnip, a variable `VARNAME` is `unknown` when `env.VARNAME` returns `nil` and `unset` if it returns an empty string.
+For LuaSnip, a variable `VARNAME` is `unknown` when `env.VARNAME` returns `nil` and `unset` if it returns an empty string.

-Consider this when adding env-variables which might be used in lsp-snippets.
+Consider this when adding env-variables which might be used in LSP snippets.

-# LOADERS
+# Loaders

-Luasnip is capable of loading snippets from different formats, including both the well-established vscode- and snipmate-format, as well as plain lua-files for snippets written in lua
+Luasnip is capable of loading snippets from different formats, including both the well-established VSCode and SnipMate format, as well as plain Lua files for snippets written in Lua.

 All loaders share a similar interface:
 ```lua